Shantha Kottegoda: Early life and education

 Kottegoda was born to S. H. P. Kottegoda and Sheela Kottegoda on 6 November 1949, in Kottegoda, Matara, in the Southern Province of Sri Lanka.
 He was the second in his family, Deepthi Weerasuriya is his elder sister.
 Kottegoda started his schooling at St. Aloysius' College, Galle and then moving to S. Thomas' College, Mount Lavinia.
 He was active in many sports including cricket, athletics, hockey, rifle shooting, swimming, water polo and others, in which he excelled.
 He had become a cadet and by 1964 was Lance Sergeant of the junior Cadet Platoon, receiving the junior Cadet Prize for special merit that year.
 By 1969 he was promoted to the rank of Company Quarter Master Sergeant as well as being appointed a School Prefect, and Head Prefect of Buck House.
 It was this commitment to sport and discipline that prepared him for his career in the military.

 Military career

-Kottegoda enlisted into the Sri Lankan Army in February 1970, upon his completion of his Officer Cadet training at the Sri Lanka Military Academy, Diyatalawa, then called the Army Training Centre.
-He was commissioned a Second Lieutenant of the 1st Battalion of the Ceylon Light Infantry in June 1971 during the 1971 JVP Insurrection.
-One of his reasons to joining the Army was so that he could continue to play sports.
+Kottegoda enlisted into the Sri Lankan Army in February 1970, upon his completion of his officer cadet training at the Sri Lanka Military Academy, Diyatalawa, then called the Army Training Centre.
+He was commissioned a second lieutenant of the 1st Battalion of the Ceylon Light Infantry in June 1971 during the 1971 JVP Insurrection.
+One of his reasons for joining the Army was so that he could continue to play sports.
 Quoted as saying "Taking part in sports, I gained confidence, improved my leadership qualities and I was fit both physically and mentally.
 It helped me to take decisions quickly and promptly."
 He also said the training he gained from playing sport taught him of fair play, justice and discipline.